 Do you have a gift card you know you won’t use?
 Don’t let it go to waste.
 It’s possible to use Raise to sell your gift cards for up to 85% of their face value, according to the site.

 Raise is an online marketplace for gift cards.
 In other words, it connects people who have unwanted gift cards with savvy shoppers who want to buy gift cards at a discount.

 You list your card for sale there — at a price of your own choosing.
 When it sells, you get paid via PayPal, direct deposit or check.

 While you’re there, you can also buy discounted gift cards to use at stores you actually visit.

 To learn more: Visit Raise’s webpage for sellers.
 To list a gift card for sale, start by searching for the store name.

-To learn more: Visit SecondSpin.com.
-To find out how much the site will give you for an item, click on the “Sell” tab and search for the item.
+To learn more: Visit Decluttr.com.
+To find out how much the site will give you for an item, click on “Start Selling” and then search for your item.

 Don’t want to take your clothes to a consignment shop?
 ThredUP might be an option for you.

 One of the easiest ways to get rid of clothes in your closet is to order a free Clean Out Kit.
-Fill this bag with high quality, gently used clothing or accessories and ship it to thredUP.
-(You can give it to your mail carrier or drop it off at a FedEx Office or U.S. Postal Service location.)
+Fill this bag with high-quality, gently used clothing or accessories and ship it to ThredUP.
+(You can drop it off at a FedEx Office or U.S. Postal Service location.)